gumaerc-testorg/1.84j-fall-2013/content/pages/lecture-notes.md

 ---
 content_type: page
+description: This section provides the schedule of lecture topics along with the lecture notes used for each session.
 learning_resource_types:
 - Lecture Notes
 ocw_type: CourseSection
 title: Lecture Notes
 uid: 178ea197-7eb2-e787-a214-ae3d0809dbef
 ---
 {{< tableopen >}}
 {{< theadopen >}}
 {{< tropen >}}